devojyoti96/MeerSOLAR/docs/source/activate_conda.rst

    conda deactivate

-Create conda environment in custom conda directory:
+Create conda environment in custom conda directory
 ---------------------------------------------------
 To create in a custom directory ``</path/to/env>``, follow the steps below.